karlvr/empire-state/packages/formalities/README.md

 The last line above uses Formalities's to wrap `MyTextField`, which accepts props `value` and `setValue`, to create a component that instead accepts props `controller` and `prop`.

-It can then be used like `<Input.String>` in the examples above, as in:
+It can then be used like `<Formalities.Text>` in the examples above, as in:

 ```typescript
 import MyTextField from './MyTextField'